anatol-helfenstein/BIS-3D/README.md

 ### Model evaluation (validation/test)

+Model were evaluated using accuracy plots (i.e. predicted vs. observed)) and the following metrics: mean error (ME), mean squared error (MSE), root mean squared error (RMSE), model efficiency coefficient (MEC) and the prediction interval coverage probability (PICP) of PI90.
+Different external accuracy assessment (statistical validation) strategies were used:
+* PFB-OOB: out-of-bag observations using PFB dataset
+* PFB-CV: cross-validation of PFB dataset
+* LSK: independent validation using LSK dataset
+* LSK-SRS: design-based inference of the LSK probability sample separated by depth layer.

+For more information, see [Helfenstein et al., submitted](#references).

 * [50_model_evaluation_all_depths_PFB-OOB_PFB-CV_LSK.R](50_model_evaluation_all_depths_PFB-OOB_PFB-CV_LSK.R) - Model evaluation across all depths combined:
   + Read in target variable regression matrix and fitted model
   + Use "ranger" pkg to predict mean and all quantiles